cloudmesh/classes/docs/source/projects.rst

 * Software installation
 * Datasets preparation

-List of Possible Projects (In Progress)
+List of Possible Projects
 -------------------------------------------------------------------------------

-We are currently working on this and any software and/or details are subject to change without notice.
+.. note:: We are currently working on this and any software and/or details are
+        subject to change without notice.
 This is reference only.

 * Big Data Analytics Stack
    - Deployment project using Ansible Playbooks